How to Clean Wood Before Staining in Easy Steps + Effective Methods

 The first thing you do is to strip the old paint covering the unfinished wood.
 Put some paint-stripping agent, such as lacquer thinner, on the surface.
 Soak it with it to loosen the paint and wait a few minutes before scrapping it.

 After the paint develops bubbles, it becomes possible to remove it by peeling it off the wooden surface.
-Following the peeling process, we advise to clean the sanded area using a clean cloth or eliminate any residual paint by sanding the affected region.
+Following the peeling process, you should clean the sanded area using a clean cloth or eliminate any residual paint by sanding the affected region.

 Moreover, ensure that the wooden surface is completely free from paint residue so you can stain the wood with your desired result.